 Edmund Monsiel

-During World War II, Polish artist Edmund Monsiel hid from the Nazis in his brother’s loft, terrified that they would find and kill him.
-Even after the war ended, he wouldn’t leave and refused to talk to anyone outside his room.
+Polish artist Edmund Monsiel hid from the Nazis in his brother’s loft during World War II, terrified that discovery would mean death.
+Even after the war, he refused to leave the cramped attic, avoiding any contact beyond his walls.

 6 Shadows